neckerson/spiral-traverse/Readme.md

+#Spiral Traverse
-Brute-force solution to traverse MxN matrix in Ruby (provided as an array of arrays).
+Brute-force solution to traverse MxN matrix in a spiral pattern in Ruby (the matrix is provided as an array of arrays).

-This class does not modify the original array, nor does it generate a new array from the output, simply outputting each element to the terminal.
+This class does not modify the original array, nor does it generate a new array from the output, simply outputting each element to the terminal as it iterates.

-# Usage
+##Usage

-Create a new instance of the SpiralTraverse class, and feed it an array of arrays!
+Create a new instance of the SpiralTraverse class, and feed it a matrix!

+For example...

 ```ruby
 matrix = [[1, 2, 3, 4, 5, 6],